Eastern Shore from Salisbury to Sussex

 About Brandon Brittingham

-Brandon knows and respects the intricate details of successful property management since he has been both a landlord and owner of a successful property-management company (now merged with Long and Foster).
+Brandon knows and respects the intricate details of successful property management since he has been both a landlord and owner of a successful property-management company.
 And as an Eastern Shore native, he knows our area inside and out.
 You can trust Brandon and his teams to expertly market, manage and protect your property––exceeding your expectations and those of your tenants every step of the way.

-Call Brandon Brittingham at Long and Foster Property Management today: 240-315-7222 or 443-783-3928.
+Contact us today for your Property Management needs: Office: 443-978-3333.
 Don’t forget to visit and like our Facebook Page where we post and advertise our listings!